erareshide/erareshide.github.io/README.md

 (The bit between the square brackets becomes the "Alt Text", or the text that appears when you hover over an image.
 Notice how the image source [the bit in parentheses] can reference a folder in your project or any image on the internet.)

 ### How do I add my own files (e.g., PDFs)?
 Create a new folder in the root directory of your username.github.io project.
 Add the files you want to post on your website.
 Format the links the same way you format the links for pictures, but change the directory location from "img" to the name of your new folder.
+For example, the following HTML code would create a link to the file "Rareshide_MA-Thesis_FINAL.pdf" in the folder "PDF":

+<a href="/pdf/Rareshide_MA-Thesis_FINAL.pdf">Tongva Ritual Practice on San Clemente Island: Exploring the Origins of the Chinigchinich Religion</a>

 ### How do I edit the look and feel of my site (fonts, etc.)?
 By editing the `assets/main.scss`.
 I put instructions inside.